SaraMehlis/Chilled-Beans/testing.md

 | Delete Button | Button | Redirect to confirmatory page | Click it | Pass |
 | Confirm delete page go home button | Button | Redirect to home page | Click it | Pass |

+## Defensive Programming

+I added the following line of code as a defensive mechanism to ensure that only the owner of a recipe can edit or delete it.
+This check verifies that the currently logged-in user attempting to edit or delete the recipe is the same user who originally created it.
+If the user is not the owner, the code prevents them from performing these actions, thereby safeguarding the integrity of the recipe ownership.

+if recipe.created_by != request.user:
+    return redirect('recipe_detail', slug=slug)